cloudnative-pg/cloudnative-pg/docs/src/storage.md

 ## Volume for WAL

-By default, PostgreSQL stores all its data in the so called `PGDATA`.
+By default, PostgreSQL stores all its data in the so-called `PGDATA` (a directory).
-One of the core directories inside `PGDATA` is called `pg_wal` (historically known as `pg_xlog` in PostgreSQL), which contains the log of transactional changes occurred in the database, in the form of segment files.
+One of the core directories inside `PGDATA` is `pg_wal` (historically known as `pg_xlog` in PostgreSQL), which contains the log of transactional changes occurred in the database, in the form of segment files.

 !!!
 Info
-    Normally, each segment is 16 MB in size, but the size is can be changed at cluster initialization time through the `walSegmentSize` option, as described in ["Bootstrap an empty cluster"](bootstrap.md#bootstrap-an-empty-cluster-initdb).
+    Normally, each segment is 16 MB in size, but the size can be configured through the `walSegmentSize` option, applied at cluster initialization time, as described in ["Bootstrap an empty cluster"](bootstrap.md#bootstrap-an-empty-cluster-initdb).

-While in most of the cases having `pg_wal` on the same volume where `PGDATA` resides is fine, there are a few benefits from having WALs stored in a separate
+While in most cases, having `pg_wal` on the same volume where `PGDATA` resides is fine, there are a few benefits from having WALs stored in a separate
 volume: